SAP/abap-to-json/docs/class-extension.md

 * \< **R_JSON** (JSON) – serialized JSON value

 ## DUMP_TYPE
 DUMP_TYPE - called for serialization of elementary ABAP data type (string, boolean, timestamp, etc) into the JSON attribute value.
-Overwrite it if you, for example, want to apply data output data conversion of currency rounding
+Overwrite it if you, for example, want to apply data output, data conversion of currency rounding
 * \> **DATA** (DATA) – Any data to serialize
 * \> **TYPE_DESCR** (ref to CL_ABAP_TYPEDESCR) – Type of data provided
 * \< **R_JSON** (JSON) – serialized JSON value